fcanas/React-Native-Pedometer-App/Presentation/presentation.md

 ---

-^ and we'll throw in the qury function for completeness
+^ and we'll throw in the query function for completeness

 ```js
 queryPedometerDataBetweenDates: function(startDate, endDate, handler) {